DanParkinson/project-4-elite/TESTING.md

 Multiple checks were made for making reservations

-- phone number has to be positive number
+- Phone number has to be positive number.

 ![make reservations checks ](docs/testing/6make_reservations02.png)

-- number of guests has to be between 1 and 9
+- Number of guests has to be between 1 and 9.

 ![make reservations checks ](docs/testing/6make_reservations03.png)

-- reservation date has to be today onwards
+- Reservation date has to be today onwards.

 ![make reservations checks ](docs/testing/6make_reservations04.png)

-- time fields are 15 minute intervals
+- Time fields are 15 minute intervals.

 ![make reservations checks ](docs/testing/6make_reservations05.png)

-- reservations are saved to the databse
+- Reservations are saved to the database.

 ![make reservations checks ](docs/testing/6make_reservations01.png)

-- Users recieve error message when a datetime is selected that is in the past
+- Users recieve error message when a datetime is selected that is in the past.

 ![make reservations checks ](docs/testing/6make_reservations06.png)